blaufish/announce-from-rss/README.md

 would obtain `mastodon.secrets.access_token` from file `m_access_token.secret.txt`.

-## Genetic implementation configurations
+## Generic configurations options

 Any implementation will be disabled if:

-* No configuration entry.
+* No configuration entry for the implementation.
 * Empty configuration, e.g. `mastodon:` with no more configuration.
-* Disabled configuration.
+* Disabled configuration;

 You disable an configuration with `enabled: false`.